-Mortality rates were based on the RP-2000 Combined Healthy Table and Combined Disabled Table published by the Society of Actuaries.
-The Office of the State Actuary (OSA) applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
+Mortality rates were based on the Society of Actuaries' Pub.
+H-2010 Mortality Rates, which vary by member status (that is...active, retiree, or survivor).
+The Office of the State Actuary (OSA) applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
+OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
 Mortality rates are applied on a generational basis, meaning members are assumed to receive additional mortality improvements in each future year, throughout their lifetime.

-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of the 2007-2012 Experience Study Report and the 2017 Economic Experience Study.
-Additional assumptions for subsequent events and law changes are current as of the 2018 actuarial valuation report.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of the 2013-2018 Demographic Experience Study Report and the 2019 Economic Experience Study.
+Additional assumptions for subsequent events and law changes are current as of the 2019 actuarial valuation report.